caiocdcs/cooklang-zig/README.md

 Season with @salt and @pepper{} to taste.
 ```

-## Contributing

-We welcome contributions to the CookLang Zig Parser!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-### Quick Start for Contributors

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes and add tests
-4. Ensure all tests pass: `just test && just test-parser`
-5. Commit your changes: `git commit -m 'Add amazing feature'`
-6. Push to the branch: `git push origin feature/amazing-feature`
-7. Open a Pull Request

-### Development Requirements

-- All changes must pass the canonical test suite: `just test-parser`
-- All unit tests must pass: `just test`
-- No memory leaks (verified with testing allocator)
-- Follow Zig formatting standards: `just fmt`
-- Add appropriate tests for new features

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.